 John Motley Morehead died in 1866, followed by the death of his wife Ann Eliza in 1868.
 The brief window of time between emancipation and the 1870 census might provide insights into the residents and their roles in the Blandwood household during slavery.

-Census data and legal documents provide a sense of those who lived at Blandwood as well as the entrusted status of several formerly enslaved residents.
+Census data and legal documents provide a sense of those who lived at Blandwood as well as the entrusted status of several emancipated residents.
 According to the 1870 Federal Census, the household at Blandwood was led by 46-year-old Letitia Morehead Walker, the widowed eldest daughter of the Moreheads.
 Her two youngest children, John and William, age 19 and 14 respectfully, are included, as well as Letitia’s youngest brother, 24-year-old Eugene Morehead, who is listed as a lawyer.
-Next is Tinnan Morehead, a 24 -year-old man (visually) perceived by the census taker to be ”mulato”— an antiquated and offensive word that suggests a person who had mixed ancestry.
+Next is Tinnan Morehead, a 24 -year-old man (visually) perceived by the census taker to be ”mulato”— an antiquated and offensive word that suggests a person who had multiracial ancestry.
 Tinnan’s profession was categorized as “Work on Farm,” implying his care of the grounds.
 Hannah Jones, 47 years old, is next, listed as a domestic servant.
 Thirty-eight-year-old Samuel Jones, a shoemaker, follows, as well as an 8-year-old boy named John, and a 2-year-old girl, Anne.
 In her will of 1895, Hannah confirmed the names of her children, John and Annie, as beneficiaries.

 Hannah Jones and Tinnan Morehead are documented by name to have been enslaved at Blandwood through Ann Eliza Morehead’s 1868 will, which stated: